Small-scale Dynamo in Cool Stars: I. Changes in stratification and near-surface convection for main-sequence spectral types: Discussion

 These conditions are satisfied relatively well for the F-star case.
 A decrease in $H_{\rho}$ implies a steepening of the density stratification for the SSD case relative to the HD case.
 This is exactly the case in the top panel of Fig. \ref{fig:td_dev}: the reduction in density goes from a $\sim$0\% to $\sim1.5$\% near the surface.
 Below the surface, it is reasonably good to assume a perfect gas equation of state, with $p_{\mathrm{gas}} \propto \rho T$.
 Assuming changes in $T$ are small compared to $\rho$ and $p_{\mathrm{gas}}$, this, in turn, implies that the changes in $p_{\mathrm{gas}}$ follows a similar trend as changes in $\rho$.
 Near the surface, this picture breaks down since the mode of energy transfer changes from convective to radiative and this simplified analysis is no longer valid.

-The effect of turbulent pressure on stratification and convection has previously been considered for stellar model envelopes from an MLT perspective \citep{henyey1965} as well as for 3D HD simulations \citep{ludwig2012,jorgensen2019}, but, to the best of our knowledge, the effect of magnetic fields from a SSD have not been considered before.
+The effect of turbulent pressure on stratification and convection has previously been considered for stellar model envelopes from an MLT perspective \citep{henyey1965} as well as for 3D HD simulations \citep{ludwig2012,jorgensen2019}; however, to the best of our knowledge, the effect of magnetic fields from an SSD have not been considered before.